marwahaha/pizza/index.md

 [Zachary's is a delight.](https://zacharys.com/) Are you having a deep-dish fantasy?
 The pizza is hearty; it's like if Uno's used tomato instead of bread for the filling.
 The spinach-and-mushroom is consistently good.
 And you don't need a fork, [unless you want haters](https://www.youtube.com/watch?v=cSBeXw07wGU).

 [West Coast is nostalgic](https://www.westcoastpizza.com/) for me; they have (1) delivery and (2) Cal student discounts.
-West Coast is a cheese-beats-sauce kind of place, so obviously their cheesy sticks are the specialty.
+West Coast is a cheese-beats-sauce kind of place, so obviously their cheesy sticks are my absolute favorite.
 Good specials.
 In 2020 they're so close that I just walk over.

 [Arinell's is real NY-style](https://www.yelp.com/biz/arinell-pizza-berkeley-2), complete with hardass service.
 I was impressed with their Sicilian pizza.